Preparing Cut Flowers for a Bouquet

-Know when to cut
+When to cut flowers

 Different plants must be cut at different stages in order to achieve their maximum vase life.
 Zinnias need to have fully open discs supported by stiff, sturdy stems.
 Give them the “wiggle test” before cutting; if the stem flops around even the slightest, leave it for another day or two (it will be hard to resist the urge to harvest everything in sight, but patience will be rewarded with a bloom lasting 10+ days in the vase).
 Annual sunflowers can be cut as soon as 3-4 petals have lifted off the face of the bloom.
 Snapdragons and delphinium can be harvested as soon as the blooms on the lower third of the stem have opened.

 Unless you intend to use a small container or jar for your bouquet, you will benefit from having long stems to work with as you arrange your bouquet.
 Be sure to make your cut at a 45-degree angle, to avoid sitting the open stem directly on the bottom of the vase.